Geography of Dorset

 The main rivers in the county are the Stour, Frome and Piddle.
 The Stour is the county's largest river, although its source is in the neighbouring county of Wiltshire.
 The Frome and Piddle both lie wholly within the county.

 The whole of Dorset's coastline is designated part of the Jurassic Coast World Heritage Site, and contains examples of many different coastal landforms, reflecting the variety of the underlying geology.
 At 191m Golden Cap is the highest cliff on the south coast of England.

 The natural resources of Dorset again reflect its particular geology.
 Western Europe's largest onshore oilfield lies under the south-east of the county.
 Portland stone and Purbeck limestone have both been quarried for centuries to provide construction material for buildings around the world.
 Purbeck ball clay is quarried for use in the production of fine pottery.

 The predominant land use in Dorset is agriculture.
 On the chalk hills this is largely arable, whereas in the valleys and vales it is more mixed with pasture.
 The sand and gravel soils between the towns of Dorchester and Poole were historically covered in heathland, although much of this is now afforested.
 53% of the county is designated as being an Area of Outstanding Natural Beauty, and there are 139 Sites Of Special Scientific Interest, covering an area of 199.45 km².

 Dorset is a largely rural county; the county's largest and only major urban area is the South East Dorset conurbation, based on the towns of Poole, Bournemouth and Christchurch, with a combined population of around 400,000.
 The population of the county overall is 714,900.
 The conurbation has a green belt surrounding it to prevent urban sprawl and afford other protections to the wider area.

 Area

-Dorset is a county located in the middle of the south coast of England.
+Dorset is a county in the middle of the south coast of England.
 It lies between the latitudes 50.512°N and 51.081°N and the longitudes 1.682°W and 2.958°W, and occupies an area of 2,653 km2 (1,024 sq mi).
 It spans 90 km from east to west and 63 km from north to south.

 For local government purposes, Dorset is divided into two unitary authorities.
-Bournemouth, Christchurch and Poole (BCP), located in the south east of the county, takes in most of the South East Dorset conurbation, while the remainder of the county forms the Dorset unitary authority.
-Until local government reforms in 2019, most of the county was served by the Dorset County Council (divided into the six non-metropolitan district of West Dorset, North Dorset, East Dorset, Purbeck, Christchurch, and Weymouth and Portland), while Poole and Bournemouth were unitary authorities.
+Bournemouth, Christchurch and Poole (BCP), in the south-east of the county, takes in most of the South East Dorset conurbation, while the remainder of the county is administered by the Dorset unitary authority.
+Until local government reforms in 2019, most of the county was served by the Dorset County Council (divided into six non-metropolitan districts), while Poole and Bournemouth were unitary authorities.